jasonsiders/apex-database-layer/wiki/The-Soql.Builder-Class.md

 ### `selectAll`

 Selects all fields from the specified entity by querying the schema for all available fields.
+In `USER_MODE` (the default), fields the running user cannot read are omitted, since user-mode SOQL rejects the entire query rather than dropping inaccessible fields.
+In `SYSTEM_MODE`, every field is selected.
+The fields are resolved lazily, so `setAccessLevel` may be called before or after `selectAll`.

 - `Soql.Builder selectAll()`